This page is meant for people trying to get into speedrunning Dark Souls Prepare to Die Edition (PTDE).

 Tips & Tricks

-• In most cases, performing a Save & Quit close to a boss fight foggate will result in the boss' AI malfunctioning and the bosses not acting like they usually would on a regular run.
+- In most cases, performing a Save & Quit close to a boss fight foggate will result in the boss' AI being slightly delayed at the start of the fight, leading to outcomes that would not happen in a run.
 For this reason, avoid creating savefiles right in front of the boss fight foggates.
+You can tell if a boss is affected if they stand around for 1-2s before doing anything at the start of the fight.
+If you are unsure, feel free to ask on the SoulsSpeedruns Discord.